open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 #### Do we allow importing the same registry with different versions?
 - Short answer: No for consistency.
-- Long answer: Although technically it is possible to support multiple versions of an imported registry, it is a good practice to use align the versions inside the same registry.
+- Long answer: Although technically it is possible to support multiple versions of an imported registry, it is a good practice to align the versions inside the same registry.
 This practice make the overall registry more consistent and easy to reason about.
 Weaver will report an error if different versions are used for the same registry in the scope of a single registry.